 Sorry, you must log in to save an item.

-Question #1: Do your skin have pink undertones?
-While there is definitely a red hair color match out there for just about everyone, all reds tend to look best when paired with cool, pinkish skin.
-On the other hand, those with olive or warm skin may have a tougher time pulling off certain shades of red.
+Of course, there’s a red hair color match out there for just about everyone, but all reds tend to look best when paired with cool, pinkish skin.
+And if you’re working with olive or warm skin, you may have a tougher time pulling off certain shades of red.
 You’ll see this come into play when you notice there are quite a few more cool shades of red than there are warm and neutral on our list below.
-That being said, you should feel free to dye your hair whatever shade of red you like best, but these are just some general guidelines you may want to follow if you haven’t yet made up your mind.
+Still, that doesn’t mean you should avoid red shades altogether!
+Just keep in mind these general guidelines if you haven’t already made up your mind.

 Like we told you earlier, there are more cool shades of red hair than there are warm.
 Here are our favorites.

 Not your traditional red, this eggplant-tinted, cool shade is ultra-dark and incredibly sultry.
 If you have pale skin and dark eyes and are looking for a dark red, this mysterious hue could be the perfect color choice for you.